 Helping to Spread Aphasia Knowledge

 Webinars are available on demand and are complimentary for Aphasia Access members ($40 for non-members).
-Members can retrieve an access code by visiting the members-only section of this website or by emailing info@AphasiaAccess.org.
+Members can retrieve an access code by emailing info@AphasiaAccess.org.

 Melinda Corwin, Ph.D. – Texas Tech University

 This webinar addresses the challenges faced when working in an acute care setting with persons with aphasia.
 It introduces practical, reimbursable treatment goals related to participation, communication methods, health information, and education regarding aphasia.
 Listen now to create treatment goals that address real-life issues and help lower the anxiety, fear, and confusion for patients with aphasia and their family members.